zhuhao-nju/mvfr/README.md

   lower `num_sample` in `eval_if.py` for lower GPU memory occupation
 * Run `python eval_reg.py` for post regularization
 * Run `python gen_tex.py` for blended texture
-* Run `cd dpmap_pred && python dpmap_pred/main.py --input DATAFOLDER/pred/texture_relocated --output DATAFOLDER/pred/pred/dp_map` for mesoscopic prediction
+* Run `cd dpmap_pred && python dpmap_pred/main.py --input DATAFOLDER/pred/texture_relocated --output DATAFOLDER/pred/dp_map` for mesoscopic prediction

 If you want to use dpmap to get mesh of mesoscopic prediction, set the folder in `dpmap_pred/scripts/dpmap2mesh.py` and run `python dpmap_pred/scripts/dpmap2mesh.py`.
-It may cost some time for generating.
+It may cost some time to generate results.

 You can modifiy the config file `options.py` or use args `--ARGS` in command like `python eval_if.py --d_size 201`
 Before running, you should set the `dataroot` related args(`fit_dataroot`, `if_dataroot`, `reg_dataroot`) as `DATA_FOLDER`